 It is hard to describe just how magical it is to be out in the Tuscan landscape with your camera.
 I often have to pinch myself to believe that I am really there.
 It is that special.
 Tuscany is a photography lover’s paradise.

 You are invited on this immersive trip with award-winning photographer Jim Nilsen and designer Magrit Baurecht Nilsen.
-On this guided Photo Tour in Tuscany you will explore the sensual landscape and villages of Tuscany and learn how to create stunning photographic masterpieces worthy of publication.
+On this guided Photo Tour in Tuscany, you will explore the sensual landscape and villages of Tuscany and learn how to create stunning photographic masterpieces worthy of publication.
 In addition to guiding you to the best photogenic locations in Tuscany, this photo tour also includes instructional sessions in workflow and post-processing using photo editing software so that you can craft the best images possible.

 This photography tour is based out of the charming medieval hill town of Pienza, a UNESCO World Heritage site in the heart of the Val d’Orcia, a region that is universally recognized as one of the most beautiful landscapes on earth.
-We will spend seven nights in a cozy hotel with the best breakfast buffet in all of Italy.
+We will spend six nights in a cozy hotel with the best breakfast buffet in all of Italy.
 This will be our home base for daily photographic forays into the surrounding countryside.
 Many of the iconic Tuscan images you may already be familiar with were captured near Pienza.
 This convenient proximity offers us the opportunity to spontaneously return to specific photo sites to catch just the “right light.”
 This is “slow travel” at its best.